Jimenez0106/weather-app/README.md

 # Weather App with ReactJS :cloud:

-This project is a [ReactJS](https://reactjs.org/) Weather Forecast Application utilizing [WeatherAPI](https://www.weatherapi.com/) and [MapquestAPI](https://developer.mapquest.com/).
+This project is a [ReactJS](https://reactjs.org/) Weather Forecast Application utilizing the [WeatherAPI](https://www.weatherapi.com/) and [MapquestAPI](https://developer.mapquest.com/) called by [Axios](https://axios-http.com/docs/intro).
 Styling was done with [React Bootstrap](https://react-bootstrap.github.io/).
 This app allows you to search for locations utilizing city/state/country/zip-code or find your own location through the use of Reverse Geocoding.
 Get the latest weather updates and alerts in your area!

 # Live Demo :cloud_with_rain: